Mushroom ravioli with garlic butter sauce

 Finally, we add finely chopped fresh parsley over the cooked ravioli.
 We mix the whole thing again thoroughly and leave it in the oven for a short time so that the dish takes on the herbal taste.
 This is a specialty that you can cook up quickly and easily at home Italy, We wish you a good appetite!

-Which sauce goes well with mushroom ravioli? – A suitable sauce for porcini mushroom ravioli
+What sauce goes with mushroom ravioli? – A suitable sauce for pasta with porcini mushrooms

 If you want to prepare porcini mushroom ravioli, you are looking for the right sauce.
 There are a few options that go well with this.